 That being said, they also like sites that are very fleshed out.
 Using long tail keywords means you will be indexing for infinitely more searches, and you will need to create more pages.
 Google likes sites that can tie in lots of long tailed targeted pages to a central main offering.

-Creating consistent content will be how you build your online authority.
+Creating consistent content will be how you build your online authority and draw in a lot of people.
 And long tail keywords are what will fill out your calendar.
 Like mentioned before, ranking for many related keywords will help boost your overall ranking.

 Long tail keyword research is something that can be done at all times, and it targets one of the largest pain points of most companies, generating traffic and leads.
 You are effectively creating a pipeline of leads with a long term strategy that only strengthens with time.